yongyucode/platinhom.github.com/_layouts/readme.md

 - HomGH.css: CSS for webpage, including TOC.
 - HomGH_small: CSS to control `p,ol,ul,li` to small font.
 - HomGH_prism.css: CSS style for prism code.
+- prism.css: The origin prism style.
+- TOC.js: Old prism and box()?
+I will use prism.js instead.
+- addTOC.js: To generate TOC for the page.
+Used in posttoc.html.

+- /js/script.js; /js/jquery.fancybox.pack.js; /js/jquery.fancybox.css; /js/jquery.min.js; /css/style.css is used for search box.

+- jscss fold: old css and js by the website template

 ## Note: